-Generally speaking, headphones with a higher impedances require stronger signals to driver their drivers.
+Generally speaking, headphones with higher impedances require stronger signals to drive their drivers.
 Though any headphones could be hooked up to an amplifier (connection types permitting), those with higher impedances would likely benefit more from an amplifier than those with lower impedances.

 Although there are no set rules, headphones with impedances over 80 Ω will generally benefit from a headphone amplifier.
 The increase in voltage provided by the amplifier gain will allow the audio signals to drive the high-impedance driver with more power, precision and volume.

-As another general rule, the headphone (load) impedance should be at least 8 times the output impedance of the amplifier (source).
+As another general rule, the headphone (load) impedance should be at least 8 times the amplifier's output impedance (source).

 To learn more about headphone impedance, check out my article The Complete Guide To Understanding Headphone Impedance.